-- The average bachelor’s degree completer from UNC will see an increase in earnings of $22,000 each year compared to someone with a high school diploma or equivalent in Colorado.
-Over a working lifetime, this increase in earnings amounts to an undiscounted value of approximately $946,000 in higher earnings.
+*The average bachelor’s degree graduate from UNC will see an increase in earnings of $21,900 each year compared to a person with a high school diploma or equivalent working in Colorado.